 We proudly source our ingredients from local farms in surrounding states. *Consuming undercooked meats, seafood & poultry may cause risk of food borne illness Please no substitutions!
 Split Entrée plate charge $6 *

-Persian Baklava - Toasted nuts and cardamom, cinnamon sorbet 7-
+Toasted nuts and cardamom, honey, cinnamon gelato 7-

 Please ask your server for today’s selection of gelato and sorbet.